How to Wash Light Colors

-After removing any delicate or hand-washable items from your laundry pile, **sort the laundry according to color** -- one pile for light colors, one pile for dark colors and one pile for bleachable colors.
+After removing any delicate or hand-washable items from your laundry pile, sort the laundry according to color -- one pile for light colors, one pile for dark colors and one pile for bleachable colors.
 It's important to keep light colors separate because they can turn dingy if washed with darks, or pick up color bleed if laundered with brighter colors.
 Also note that most lights cannot be bleached with chlorine like some whites can.
 Really light colors, however, and even light blues, can be washed with whites when a non-chlorine, color-safe bleach is used.
 To keep your laundry looking its best, sort your lights by both color intensity and fabric type, as well as by water temperature.
 Sheets and towels can be laundered together; t-shirts, socks, underwear and other lightweight items can be mixed as well.
 Try to wash heavier items only with other heavy items.

 As with water temperature selection, an item's care instructions are your best source for determining which wash cycle you should use.
 The normal cycle is ideal for almost all clothing, towels and bedding.
-Lightweight shirts, thin cotton items and soft synthetic fabrics can be washed on the synthetic or permanent press cycle, which is sometimes called "light wash" Heavier items, like pants, jeans, heavier shirts and outerwear, can be washed on the heavy duty cycle (if there is one) or the normal cycle.
+Lightweight shirts, thin cotton items and soft synthetic fabrics can be washed on the synthetic or permanent press cycle, which is sometimes called "light wash."
+Heavier items, like pants, jeans, heavier shirts and outerwear, can be washed on the heavy duty cycle (if there is one) or the normal cycle.

 Detergents and Additives